openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

-Component for displaying an error status popover
+Component for displaying an error status popover.